jmescalante2/taxi-insights/README.md

 To replicate the dashboards using the exported dashboard data, follow the instructions below:
 1. Check &lt;project-directory&gt;/data/dashboard_backup.zip
 2. Navigate to the "import dashboards" button at the top-right corner under the Settings dropdown. ![alt text](docs/superset-step2.png)
+3. Enter the password that you set for Superset.
+It is "admin" by default.
-3. Click the imported dashboard and you should see all the imported charts.
+4. Click the imported dashboard and you should see all the imported charts.

 ## Discussion